 Cyberpunk fashion can still work, but it usually requires more restraint to avoid looking theatrical.
 The more exaggerated the styling becomes, the harder it is to wear casually.

-How Glitchwear, Cyberpunk, and Techwear Overlap
+How glitch-coded apparel, Cyberpunk, and Techwear Overlap

 These categories share visual territory, but they are not identical.

-- Glitchwear: digital identity, distortion, futuristic streetwear
+- glitch-coded apparel: digital identity, distortion, future-coded apparel

 - Cyberpunk: dystopian sci-fi, rebellion, survival aesthetics